white127/QA-deep-learning/README.md

 It will take few hours(thousands of epoches) to train this model on a single GPU.<br>

 ## Others
-1. You can get Insurance-QA data from here https://github.com/shuzi/insuranceQA
+1. You can get Insurance-QA data from here https://github.com/shuzi/insuranceQA<br>

 ## Links
-1. CNN and RNN textual classification  https://github.com/white127/TextClassification_CNN_RNN 【insuranceQA-cnn-lstm README】
+1. CNN and RNN textual classification  https://github.com/white127/TextClassification_CNN_RNN<br>